Using SimpleEye Bluetooth Weight Scale

 Sending Feedback

 We really want to hear from you about errors you encounter, features you would like to see or suggestions on how to improve the user interface.
-To send us feedback, scroll to the bottom of the Settings screen and select the Feedback item, as shown in Figure 63 below.
+To send us feedback, tap the Help icon in the action bar and select the Feedback item, as shown in Figure 71 below.